RichardBradley/liquibase.github.com/generate-changelog-with-groovy.md

 {% endhighlight %}

 # Conclusion #
-If you need to generate a LiquiBase changelog from a structured source, Groovy provides you an easy way to script this task.
+If you need to generate a Liquibase changelog from a structured source, Groovy provides you an easy way to script this task.